Discover the Fairytale Places in Germany

 Cochem

 Cochem is a town on the Moselle River.
-It has an 11th-century hilltop Imperial Castle with stunning views.
+Its 11th-century hilltop Imperial Castle offers stunning views.
 You can reach it by chairlift or sample the region’s Riesling wine.
 Stroll down the riverfront and take a boat to Beilstein.

 Note: If you’d like to learn more, please read our article about Cochem.